Satellile/yara/readme.md

     yara delete [name]

-**Warning**: After saving/loading generations, resulting images will not have the workflow embedded in them; i.e. you can no longer drag/drop them into ComfyUI to recreate the workflow.
-The generation details (prompt, model, loras, seed, etc) are still embedded within the image, though, and you can view that by either reading the image file as a text file, or using Yara's image-generation-info function ('yara image').
+**Warning**: After saving/loading generations, resulting images will not have the workflow embedded in them (i.e. you can no longer drag/drop them into ComfyUI to fully recreate your workflow).
+The generation details (prompt, model, loras, seed, etc) are still embedded within the image, though.
+You can view that by (1) reading the image file as a text file, (2) using Yara's image-generation-info function (`yara image`), or (3) dragging/dropping the image into ComfyUI to obtain a basic workflow auto-generated from the generation details.
+ComfyUI's auto generated workflow won't have any excess nodes in the orignial workflow that weren't used to create the image (such as muted nodes), and the positioning will be in a grid layout.
+There is also currently a ComfyUI bug with auto-generated workflows regarding nodes that have widget fields converted to inputs.

-From [ComfyUI Github Issue #69](https://github.com/comfyanonymous/ComfyUI/issues/69), importing workflows from the api prompt format is planned, so this will hopefully be fixed later.